 One study estimates that 22% of Medicare beneficiaries suffered from adverse events in nursing homes.
 Are some of these unavoidable?
 Sure.
 But the study found that 59% of these adverse events were or likely preventable with the proper care.
 Inadequate resident monitoring and delays in care made up the lion’s share of this malpractice.
 This leads to human suffering and death.
 If that does not move you, it also causes $2.8 billion in unnecessary medical care a year.

 - 56 percent of preventable nursing home error involved the correct care for the right person, but the problem was the care itself was below the standard of care

 - 37 percent of events revealed negligent monitoring of a patient’s care

 - 25 percent of avoidable adverse medical events occurred because required treatment was simply not provided

-- 14 percent of medical errors were due to mistakes in medical judgment
+- 14 percent of medical errors were because of mistakes in medical judgment

-- 11 percent of events were the result of inadequate care plans.
+- 11 percent of events resulted from inadequate care plans.